 ‘Rectification’ of an existing system that doesn’t need correction.

 Are we trying to solve problems that are more perceived than real?
-This often starts out as an idealistic goal.
+This often starts as an idealistic goal.
 The caveat - articulated in the timeless saying, “The road to hell is paved with good intentions” – unfortunately, remains on mute all the while.
 So, as we launch a self-righteous crusade to ‘organize a sector’ (say, ‘disrupting’), we don’t realize that it is perhaps best left unorganized.
 We forget – sometimes conveniently – that disrupting a system isn’t necessarily the same as making it better.
 Some things are best left to their own - gloriously inscrutable ways.
 Nature solves them in due time because that’s the way she has planned it.

 The hyper-local tech that’s Alladinizing everything with just a few clicks.
-Sure, it’s an awesome case of innovation that’s revolutionizing convenience, creating jobs, and booming the consumption economy.
+Sure, it’s an awesome case of innovation that’s revolutionizing the convenience, creating jobs, and booming the consumption economy.
 But these technologies are interfering with and altering our natural existence and default lifestyles.
 Food tech, for instance, is changing our hunger patterns, leading to obesity & laziness.
 They are also detaching us from ground realities: An entire generation may be growing up in a bubble, thinking their burger is the result of a backend code - rather than a farmer slugging it out under the sun in a backyard farm.
 Corollary: While we glibly offer the transactional Thank You, true gratefulness is permanently AWOL.

 Meat tech is helping us organize an unorganized crime.
 Compulsive carnivore-ism has already been established as evil - for both our health and the environment (meat consumption is one of the biggest threats to the planet, measurably influencing global warming).